Non Recurring Engineering / NRE Calculator

 The total development cost to get an electronic product designed, engineered, prototyped, injection-molded, tested, and CE/FCC certified, ranges from around US$ 50,000 to millions.

-There is a whole list of NRE costs you may be charged, we’ll take you through all of them so you know what you can expect, and give you NRE Cost Ranges to assess whether what a factory charges is fair.
+There is a whole list of NRE (Non-Recurring Engineering) costs you may be charged, we’ll take you through all of them so you know what you can expect, and give you NRE Cost/NRE expense ranges to assess whether what a factory charges is fair.

 How much YOU actually pay can be very different from what the costs are.